paluh/purescript-undefined-is-not-a-problem/README.md

 ### `Open.coerce`

 Let me start with `Open.coerce` function.
-We are going to build a function which works with the `SimpleOptions` record value internally.
+We are going to build a function which internally works with the `SimpleOptions` record value defined above.
 Both `coerce` functions (`Open.coerce` and `Closed.coerce`) are able to "fill" missing fields in a given record (recursively) with `Opt a` if that is a part of the initial type and transform proper values to `Opt` ones if it is needed.
 This is a purely typelevel transformation.

 ```purescript
 -- | This signature is optional